Dhammika Ganepola

-Dhammika Ganepola is a Sri Lankan lawyer who serves as a judge of the Court of Appeal of Sri Lanka.
-He was appointed by President Gotabaya Rajapaksa and has served since 1 December 2020.
+Dhammika Ganepola is a Sri Lankan lawyer who served as a judge of the Court of Appeal of Sri Lanka from 1 December 2020 till May 2026.

 Career

-Ganepola previously served as a judge in Sri Lanka's High Court before his appointment to the Court of Appeal.
+Ganepola previously served as a judge in Sri Lanka's High Court.

+On 1 December 2020, President Gotabaya Rajapaksa appointed him as judge of the Court of Appeal.
+Ganepola retired from service in May 2026.